bgoodr/build-locally/README.md

 This package provides build programs (typically just shell scripts) that allow automatic downloading, building, and installing (locally) source packages onto existing systems, typically in a users HOME directory.
+Building locally in this context includes either full compilation or just downloading and installing packages that do not require compilation (but the goal is to always build from sources where possible (some exceptions will be allowed).

 This is needed in one or more of the following situations:

 - It is difficult to install or upgrade packages using standard mechanisms (e.g., Apt, Yum).

-- The package does is not provided by the base operating system.
+- The package is not provided by the base operating system.

 - It is desired to build the package without disturbing the configuration of the system, which may be in use by multiple users.
+Or you do not have system administrator (root) permissions and desire not to obtain those permissions just to install packages for your local use.

 - A more recent package is desired, whereas the operating system provided package is too old.